Tulung La: History

+1914: McMohan line as Indo-China border

 During the 1914 Simla Convention conference, the British Indian foreign secretary Henry McMahon and the Tibetan plenipotentiary Lonchen Shatra negotiated the mutual boundary between the two countries, which came to be known as the McMahon Line.
 McMahon summarised the decision as follows:

 The Republic of China, which did not sign the Simla Convention, disavowed the McMahon boundary by around 1935, and so has the People's Republic of China that succeed it.
 The border dispute continues between China and India to the present day.